-- It is strongly recommended applicants

-possess relevant experience prior to admission to graduate study.
-Applicants to the

-School Counseling concentration are

-expected to have a minimum of a year's

-experience working with children (for

-example, as a teacher, probation officer,

-child protective services worker, etc.), and a

-3.0 QPA in undergraduate degree work.

-- Applicants who do not have an overall undergraduate cumulative QPA of 2.75 or higher are required to take the Graduate Record Exam (GRE) prior to admission.
-Conditions for retention may be made at the time of admission.
+For the Elementary and Secondary School Counseling Programs, a 3.0 undergraduate QPA is the minimum as required by the Pennsylvania Department of Education.
+Completing the GRE or MAT is, therefore, not an option for applicants to the Elementary or Secondary School Counseling programs.

-- 3. Applicants are required to submit a résumé, three references on department forms, and supplemental data forms.
+3. Applicants are required to submit a résumé, three references on department forms, and supplemental data forms.
 If the applicant meets the initial requirements, the Admission Committee will invite the applicant for an interview.
 The applicant will be notified by mail of this decision.
 Applicants who are invited to an interview will be evaluated with respect to personal integrity, professional attitude, capacity to communicate, and appropriateness of counseling as a career choice.

 During the personal interview, each student will receive a copy of the Student Manual.
-This manual is an important supplement to the graduate catalog in that it includes policies and procedures unique to the Department of Counseling.
+This manual is an important supplement to the graduate catalog in that it includes policies and procedures unique to the Department of Counseling and College Student Personnel.